Alzubairh/Cybersecurity-Home-Lab/README.md

-Cybersecurity Home Lab – AlZubair Helal
+Cybersecurity Home Lab – Alzubair Helal

 This repository contains my personal cybersecurity home lab projects built in a Kali Linux virtual machine and a vulnerable Metasploitable2 host.
 Each project includes documentation of hands-on skills I practiced to learn real-world IT and security concepts.